 An adjustment layer is a unique type of layer utilized for adjusting contrast and color.
 The benefit of utilizing adjustment layers for your rectifications, rather than registering them straight to the image layer, is that you can register the rectifications without indelibly disturbing the pixels.

 3. Fill Layers

 A fill layer allows you to append a layer of even color, a pattern, or a gradient.
 Similar to the adjustment layers, fill layers also consists of layer masks.
 You can check, relocate, replicate, remove, and combine fill layers identically to adjustment layers.
-You can mix fill layers with other layers by utilizing the blend and opacity mode alternatives present on the Layers panel.
+In addition, you can mix fill layers with other layers by utilizing the blend and opacity mode alternatives present on the Layers panel.

 4. Shape Layers

 Photoshop also permits you to sketch shapes with sketching tools.
-These forms are vector-based, which implies that the forms are described by mathematical equations which produce points and paths rather than by pixels.
+These forms are vector-based, which implies that the forms are described by mathematical equations that produce points and paths rather than pixels.
 You can willingly modify these objects without creating mortification, and they are consistently printed with flat edges.